ACJMR/YoRPG_Coleks/README.md

 2. Tank
     * Pure muscle and steel, this character has greatly increased health and strength.
 His bulk, however, slows down his attack rate.
 3. Archer
-    * A cunning a elegant character, what the archer lacks in health she makes up with increased attack rate.
+    * A cunning and elegant character, what the archer lacks in health she makes up with increased attack rate.